-After several consultations with Varec engineers on some of these issues the facility was having, the general manager selected Varec for multiple aspects of the fuel farm upgrade.
-The biggest component of Varec's scope was deploying its Airport Fuel Control System (AFCS).
+After several consultations with engineers on some of these issues that the facility was facing, the general manager selected Varec for multiple aspects of the fuel farm upgrade.
+The biggest component was deploying Varec's AFCS.
 Key physical components of the system included a control cabinet that housed the PLC and the manual control panel (MCP) on the doors.
 The 8810 RTU, the new tank gauging interface, was also housed in the cabinet.
 The new PLC had advanced logic to provide better automation and control for the fuel farm's pumps and valves.